-A hard copy of the letter explaining terroristic threatening and the consequences was sent home with every student on the first day of school or when enrolled.
-An electronic copy can be viewed at this link.
+A hard copy of the Superintendent Letter Explaining Terroristic Threatening and the consequences was sent home with every student on the first day of school or when enrolled.
+An electronic copy can be viewed at this Link.

-Student Acceptable Use Policy (Link was replaced with updated AUP)
+Student Acceptable Use Policy

 This links to the KCSD Acceptable Use Policy for students to access the KCSD network and email.
 The school must have a signed AUP on file.
 Hardcopies are distributed to every student on the first day of school or when they enroll.
-It is also available at the above link.
+It is also available at this Link.